 “Challenging your brain with mental exercise is believed to activate processes that help maintain individual brain cells and stimulate communication among them,” according to Harvard Medical School’s Healthbeat newsletter.

 A glass-half-full attitude may pay huge dividends, including lower risk of developing cardiovascular disease and other chronic ailments and a longer life.
-In an article published in JAMA Network, researchers found that study participants who rated highly in optimism were much less likely to suffer from heart attacks or other cardiovascular events and had a lower mortality rate than pessimistic participants.
+In an article published in JAMA Network, researchers found that participants who rated highly in optimism were much less likely to suffer from heart attacks or other cardiovascular events and had a lower mortality rate than their pessimistic counterparts.

 Another research article, published in the Proceedings of the National Academy of Sciences (PNAS), indicates that people with higher levels of optimism lived longer.
 Optimistic women had a 50% greater chance of surviving to age 85, and optimistic men had a 70% greater chance.

 Tips to take away: Believe it or not, optimism is a trait that anyone can develop.
 Studies have shown people are able to adopt a more optimistic mindset with very simple, low-cost exercises, starting with consciously reframing every situation in a positive light.
-Over time, your brain is essentially rewired to think positively.
+Over time, you essentially can rewire your brain to think positively.
 Since negativity is contagious, it is also important to surround yourself with optimistic people and consider a break from the news.
+Dr. Nicholas Christakis of Harvard Medical School explains, “Just as some diseases are contagious, we’ve found that many emotions can pulse through social networks.”
 For more on how to cultivate optimism in your life, check out the six specific tips in this report.